 Immediate family members of catastrophically injured workers can include a spouse, parent, legal guardian, grandparent, child, grandchild or sibling.

-Your main contact at the WCB will be the case manager who handles your claim.
+Your main contact at the WCB will be the customer care facilitator who handles your claim.
 This is someone you’ll get to know.
-Whenever you deal with your case manager or anyone else at the WCB, it’s a good idea to have your claim number handy.
+Whenever you deal with your customer care facilitator or anyone else at the WCB, it’s a good idea to have your claim number handy.